haihabi/PyNNcml/examples/readme.md

 # Examples of using the PyNNCML library

 This document provides an overview of the examples on how to use the PyNNCML library to obtain various whether monotoning information using CMLs data.
+# The examples are divided into two main categories:
 ## Example Of Single CML

 Here, we provide examples of how to use the PyNNCML library to obtain various whether monotoning information using CMLs data.
 Those method apply on a single CML data and provide the following examples and tasks: